-Potential Benefits of SR9009
+Benefits of SR9009 Under Study

 Stenabolic demonstrates a key role in regulating the body’s internal clock and in glucose and lipid metabolism.
 Researchers are interested in the potential of Stenabolic in the following areas:

-- Increasing energy and endurance
+- Energy and endurance

-- Promoting recovery of connective tissue
+- Effect on connective tissue

 No human trials have been conducted on SR9009 so far, so researchers have more to learn.
 Preliminary research has found significant potential in such areas as regulating the circadian rhythm.